BioTheWolff/Jobwave/docs/Architecture.md

 The Chats' microservice is responsible for the storage of all conversations and messages exchanged between employers and seasonal workers.
 It directly receives the messages sent, as there is no "middleman" service/microservice.
 This is designed so that the microservice is the sole manager of conversations, and the microservice being shut down halts the functionality entirely.

 The microservice stores messages in a [PostgreSQL](https://www.postgresql.org/) instance, which is the database of choice when data length is known, and the amount of data will grow steadily.
-This microservice also uses [Deno](https://deno.com/), for the same purposes as the [R&R microservice](#ms-reviews).

 #### MS: Recommendations